astorfi/TensorFlow-World/docs/tutorials/3-neural_network/autoencoder/README.rst

 In this post, you will learn the concept behind Autoencoders as well how to implement an autoencoder in TensorFlow.

 Introduction
 ------------

 Autoencoders are a type of neural networks which copy its input to its output.
-They usualy consist of two main parts, namely Encoder and Decoder.
+They usually consist of two main parts, namely Encoder and Decoder.
 The encoder map the input into a hidden layer space which we refer to as a code.
-The decoder then reconstruct the input from the code.
+The decoder then reconstructs the input from the code.
 There are different types of Autoencoders:

 -   **Undercomplete Autoencoders:** An autoencoder whose code